 Returning to Chicago in the early 1990s, Tramonto, along with culinary partner Gale Gand and Henry Adaniya, opened the nationally acclaimed fine dining restaurant Trio in Evanston, Illinois.
 The restaurant was an immediate triumph, earning Tramonto four-star ratings from the Chicago Tribune, Chicago Sun-Times, and Chicago magazine, as well as Food & Wine’s Best New Chef.
 Tramonto and Gand went on to launch Brasserie T, publish their first cookbooks and appear on Food Network.
 The two reunited with Rich Melman and Lettuce Entertain You in 2000 to open the award-winning Chicago landmark restaurant Tru, again attaining a trio of four-star reviews, as well as a Michelin Guide Red “M” and a four-star Mobil rating.
 Tramonto received the James Beard Best Chef Midwest award in 2002.
 In 2005, he opened Osteria di Tramonto, Tramonto’s Steak & Seafood and RT Sushi Bar & Lounge in the Westin Hotel in Wheeling, Illinois.

 In 2010, Tramonto announced his business partnership with Louisiana native Chef John Folse and the formation of the new restaurant development company Home on the Range: Folse Tramonto Restaurant Development, LLC.
-The partners will launch their first joint restaurant, Restaurant R’evolution, at the Royal Sonesta Hotel New Orleans in the city’s renowned French Quarter in spring of 2012.
-Restaurant R’evolution will offer modern, imaginative reinterpretations of classic Cajun and Creole cuisine.
+The partners will launched their first joint restaurant, Restaurant R’evolution, at the Royal Sonesta Hotel New Orleans in the city’s renowned French Quarter in June 2012.
+Restaurant R’evolution will offers modern, imaginative reinterpretations of classic Cajun and Creole cuisine.
+Their second project together is Seafood R’evolution, in Ridgeland Mississippi which opened in 2014.

-Tramonto is an accomplished author with eight titles to his credit.
-His cookbooks include: American Brasserie (finalist for the Julia Child Cookbook Award); Butter Sugar Flour Eggs (nominated for the 2000 James Beard Award for Best Cookbook in the Baking and Desserts category); Amuse-Bouche; Tru; Fantastico!; Osteria; and Steak with Friends: At Home with Rick Tramonto.
-His memoir, Scars of a Chef, was published in March 2011.
+Tramonto is an accomplished author with eight titles to his credit: His memoir, Scars of a Chef, was published in March 2011.
+His cookbooks include: Steak with Friends; Osteria; Fantastico!; Tru; Amuse-Bouche; Butter Sugar Flour Eggs (nominated for the 2000 James Beard Award for Best Cookbook in the Baking and Desserts category); American Brasserie (finalist for the Julia Child Cookbook Award).

+Tramonto has a long history of television work as well, appearing on “The Oprah Winfrey Show,” “Today,” “CBS This Morning,” “Simply Ming,” and “Iron Chef America.”
+He was a judge on Bravo’s hit reality show “Top Chef” and a contestant on Season 2 of “Top Chef Masters.”
 Tramonto has been featured in publications including USA Today, The New York Times, Wall Street Journal, and People magazine as well as Bon Appétit, Wine Spectator, and Conde Nast Traveler.
-He has appeared on “The Oprah Winfrey Show,” “Today,” “CBS This Morning,” “Simply Ming,” and “Iron Chef America.”
-He was a judge on Bravo’s hit reality show “Top Chef” and a contestant on Season 2 of “Top Chef Masters.”

 AWARDS AND ACCOLADES